 The TOE administrative interface provides a VPN Policies page on which the policies applicable to a particular VPN may be displayed.
 This page has four tabs (General, Proposals, Advanced, Client) to enter the appropriate rules.
 The rules for processing both inbound and outbound packets are determined by these policies.

-7.1.2.4.2.1 Site to Site VPN Policies
+7.1.2.4.2.1 VPN Policies

-The following table shows the policy options that may be selected when configuring Site to Site VPN Policies.
+The following table shows the policy options that may be selected when configuring the VPN Policies.